 One of the first things your organization should do is learn who in the community has the skills you are looking for, and/or who in the community is available for and interested in taking some skills development training.

-Kerry Jothen, CEO, Human Capital Strategies has this advice on how a company should engage with the communities in order to assess the available skills and gaps.
+Kerry Jothen, CEO of Human Capital Strategies has this advice on how a company should engage with the communities in order to assess the available skills and gaps.

 I find many companies may have the best of intentions but don’t know where or how to start, or they get off to a bad start by contacting the wrong person first and inadvertently causing offence.
 The most important step is for the company to do their homework in terms of understanding each community, its governance, its history, its uniqueness, its culture, and the effectiveness of any past and existing training and employment initiatives.
 In terms of the actual assessment of the skills, the community may have done their own assessment and have ready data; if they have not, the company may be able to help them develop a skills assessment methodology or adapt an effective one from another Aboriginal community or organization.
 If there is more than one community involved, it is important to not take the cookie-cutter approach – do not apply the same assessment tools to multiple communities.
 And for all Aboriginal communities, it is critical to use culturally sensitive assessment approaches.

 Keep in mind there may be protocols around the data, and how and where it is used.
 Most communities are very sensitive about how data on their population is used and disseminated in the public domain.
-In many instances a community will require a company to sign a protocol agreement that maintains their ownership and controls where and how the data is used.
+In many instances, a community will require a company to sign a protocol agreement that maintains its ownership and controls where and how the data is used.

 The second step in your community engagement for Indigenous recruitment should be to choose and train the people within your organization who will be visiting the community and building the relationship.
 Choose your outreach team with care as they will be the face of your company, and consider providing each member of the team with Indigenous awareness training.